Logo

 The Mess Factor

 Kids are messy.
-Cats are…also messy.
+Cats are… also messy.
 Put them together, and you’ve got:

-- Fur-covered everything.
+• Fur-covered everything.

-- Spilled water bowls.
+• Spilled water bowls.

-- Cat toys and LEGOs in the same pile.
+• Cat toys and LEGOs in the same pile.

-Solution: Invest in a litter mat, good pet hair tools, and easy-to-clean surfaces to keep the chaos under control.
+And let’s not forget the dreaded litter tracking across the floor!
+You should plan to invest in a litter mat, good pet hair tools, and easy-to-clean surfaces to keep the chaos under control.

 The Occasional Late-Night Zoomies